Bulgarian People's Army

-The Bulgarian People's Army (Българска народна армия, БНА, BNA) was the army of the People's Republic of Bulgaria.
+The Bulgarian People's Army (Българска народна армия, БНА, BNA) was the military wing of the Bulgarian Communist Party and the principal armed forces of the People's Republic of Bulgaria.
 It comprised the Bulgarian Land Forces, Air Force and Air Defence, Navy and supporting arms.

 Bulgaria was one of the signatories of the Warsaw Pact.
 Along with troops from other Warsaw Pact countries, the BNA participated in the Warsaw Pact invasion of Czechoslovakia in 1968.
 However, other than this, the BNA did not see any combat during its existence.
 The Bulgarian People's Army was dissolved along with the People's Republic of Bulgaria in 1990 and was succeeded by the Bulgarian Armed Forces.

 History

 Early years and activities during the 50s

 The pro-Soviet Bulgarian Fatherland Front seized power on 9 September 1944, after a coup d'état.
 After the proclamation of the People's Republic of Bulgaria in 1946, the celebration of the military holiday on 6 May was stopped, with the date of 23 September designated as the Day of the Bulgarian People's Army.
 Its significance lies in it being the day of the staging of the September Uprising in 1923.
 The first military parade of the People's Army held on the occasion of the coup's anniversary.
 The new army was reorganized on the Soviet model with the direct participation of Soviet officers, equipped with Soviet weapons and equipment.
 Communist resistance groups such as NOVA were integrated into the new army, with leading positions occupied by Soviet officers of Bulgarian origin.
 Much of the command staff was trained in the Soviet Union.
 In the autumn of 1949, the BCP leadership sent a request to send a Soviet officer to the post of Chief of General Staff, but was refused by the Soviet government.
 In 1952, it was officially named the Bulgarian People's Army.
 It advised North Korea in the Korean War and provided medical assistance to the troops of North Korea.